 Step 5: Implementation

 Each semester, students request accommodations for the courses in which they need to use them.
-This releases the Faculty Notification Letter (FNL) to the DRC Instructor Portal.
+This releases the Instructor Notification Letter (INL) to the DRC Instructor Portal.
 Please review the guide for how to request accommodations under the DRC Portal tab.

-Implementation of accommodations is a collaborative process between the student, faculty, and, if needed, the DRC.
+Implementation of accommodations is a collaborative process between the student, instructor, and, if needed, the DRC.
 Some accommodations may require further coordination or conversation to finalize.

 We encourage students to start early by completing the New Student Affiliation Form and scheduling their Affiliation Meeting as soon as possible.
 After accommodations are approved, students are expected to meet with their instructors to discuss how accommodations will be implemented in each course.